Jahnavi2325/Flight-Delay-Prediction/README.md

 ## Explorations

 ### Exploratory Data Analysis
 I have collected the data, cleaned it and performed univariate and Bivariate analysis i.e. analysis of features with target variable to answer some interesting questions on the dataset through visualization.
+Analyzed the dataset to identify patterns, correlations, and insights that impact flight delays.

 Data Cleaning : Removal of missing values, Label Encoding, Normalization, Splitting data to train and test datasets.

+**Target to be predicted is if a flight is delayed or not based on the weather.
+Features from weather and flight data are considered for prediction**

+Split the flight delay dataset into training and testing subsets using an 80-20 ratio.
+The training subset, consisting of training samples, will be used to train and validate the predictive models.
+The testing subset, with testing samples, will remain unseen during training and will be utilized to assess the models' performance on new data.

 ##### Models used:
 Logistic Regression is incredibly easy to implement and very efficient to train.